-Results of a 6-week correlation study showing trends in Rhithm student users’ self-regulation as measured by the Rhithm Assessment
+Results of a 6-week correlation study showed a statistically significant increase in student’s regulation as measured by the Rhithm Assessment!